The Psychology Program

 The UMW Psychology and NECC Collaboration

 UMW students may enroll in a semester long program in Boston at The New England Center for Children working with children with autism spectrum disorders and other disabilities.
-Students must have completed 12 hours in Psychology, and either Psyc 320 or Psyc 453, to be eligible for this program.
-Students will enroll for two courses that will count as electives in the UMW Psychology major (Psyc 401, 402, 404, 405, or 406), and spend about 30 hours each week gaining hands-on experience as student teachers.
+Students must have completed 12 hours in Psychology, and either PSYC 320 or PSYC 353, to be eligible for this program.
+Students will enroll for two courses that will count as electives in the UMW Psychology major (PSYC 401, 402, 403, 404, 405, or 406), and spend about 30 hours each week gaining hands-on experience as student teachers.
 This experience will result in six internship credits and six course credits for the semester.

 Students will enroll at UMW and pay for full time tuition and fees (in state or out of state as appropriate), as well as the current cost of double occupancy housing.
 NECC will provide housing in close proximity to the Center; the student is responsible for the cost of their own food.

-To obtain more information about this program, or to apply, please see Dr. Steckler, the Psychology Department chairperson, or the Psychology website at http://psyc.umwchandler.net/
+To obtain more information about this program, please see the Psychological Science Department chairperson, or the Psychology website.

 Psychology Course Offerings